IvanMikhailenka/currency-converter/README.md

 - Convert currency from one to another with a provided amount
 - Utilizes real-time exchange rates for accurate conversions

-## Technologies Used

-- Java 11
-- Spring Boot

 ## Installation

 To set up the Currency Converter project, follow these steps: